 The graph must be selected from the issue list option List style.
 The results are linked to the respective entry by clicking on the area in the graph.

-Our Redmine Managed Application Hosting customers benefit from the new features early on and can already use them in their current Redmine instance from v4.2x.
+Our Redmine Managed Application Hosting customers benefit from new plguin features early on and can already use them in their current Redmine instance hosted by us before go-live.

-Check out the described possibilities in our online demo: Our public demo instance is always available and great for getting a first impression of the functionality that is part of our plugin release 3.0.3 (scheduled for August 2021).
+Check out the described possibilities in our online demo: Our public demo instance is always available and great for getting a first impression of the functionality that is part of our upcoming plugin releases.